ysnrski/ysnrski.github.io/_posts/2025-02-09-Paper Review - An Investigation on Utilizing Large Language Model for Industrial.md

 Haoxuan Deng, Samir Khan, John Ahmet Erkoyuncu, An Investigation on Utilizing Large Language Model for Industrial Computer-Aided Design Automation, Procedia CIRP, Vol. 128, pp 221-226 (2024), [https://doi.org/10.1016/j.procir.2024.07.049](https://doi.org/10.1016/j.procir.2024.07.049)

+All figures and tables in this post are cited from the respective papers.

 ### **Key Innovations**

 1. **From Text to 3D Models**